istareatscreens/wasm-masm-x86-editor/README.md

 - Add throttling to buttons
 - deal with hard and soft crashes in a more graceful way (refresh iframe)
 - remove javascript exception printout executed by boxedwine on iframe
+- Bring windows to the front on click